-Mechanism: Follicular recruitment is in constant flux during the reproductive years, with less than 0.1% of oogonia present at birth ever making it to ovulation.
-Fluid surrounding numerous oocytes not selected to be the dominant follicle can be seen sonographically prior to regression.
+Follicular recruitment is in constant flux during the reproductive years, with less than 0.1% of oogonia present at birth ever making it to ovulation.
+Fluid surrounding numerous oocvtes not selected to be the dominant follicle can be seen sonographically prior to regression.
 The more follicles visualized within the ovary, the greater the probable ovarian reserve, and AFC has been shown to correlate closely with the primordial follicular pool on histologic analysis.
-(13,14).
+(13, 14).
 Though it remains for debate as to how much a dwindling follicular pool reflects oocyte quality as well as quantity, women with infertility are more likely to have lower antral follicle counts than those without infertility (15).
-Similarly, women with low antral follicle counts are much more likely to have cancellation for underresponse with IVF than those with normal counts (16).
+Similarly, women with low antral follicle counts are much more likely to have cancellation for under response with IVF than those with normal counts (16).
+However, though low quantity in younger women may reflect fewer oocytes with which blastocysts can form, it does not clearly seem associated with higher rates of aneuploidy or miscarriage (17).

-Testing: Antral follicle count can be measured at any time during the menstrual cycle, as well as when a woman is on hormonal contraceptives or is pregnant.
+Antral follicle count can be measured at any time during the menstrual cycle, as well as when a woman is on hormonal contraceptives or is pregnant.
 Classically, a woman's AFC is the total number of ovarian follicles measuring between two and nine millimeters, though many studies count follicles up to and including ten millimeters in size (Figure 3).

-Figure 3: Ovarian sonographic imaging of women in their mid-30's.
-Figure 3a is from a woman with premature ovarian failure and there are no visualized antral follicles (the sonographically anechoic regions measuring approximately two to nine millimeters within the ovary).
-Figure 3b is from a woman with tubal factor infertility, and for whom seeing a few follicles within a single plane of the ovary would be normal.
-Figure 3c is from a woman with polycystic ovarian syndrome.
-Though her ovary is arguably more multicystic than polycystic (which would typically have follicles concentrated on the periphery of the ovary), she met the criteria for PCOS and her ovary is clearly distinct from those shown in 3a and 3b.
+Figure 3.
+Ovarian sonographic imaging of women in their mid-30's.
+Figure 3A is from a woman with premature ovarian failure and there are no visualized antral follicles (the sonographically anechoic regions measuring approximately two to nine millimeters within the ovary).
+Figure 3B is from a woman with tubal factor infertility, and for whom seeing a few follicles within a single plane of the ovary would be normal.
+Figure 3C is from a woman with polycystic ovarian syndrome.
+Though her ovary is arguably more multicystic than polycystic (which would typically have follicles concentrated on the periphery of the ovary), she met the criteria for PCOS and her ovary is clearly distinct from those shown in 3A and 3B.
 Of note, all three ultimately conceived with their own oocytes, so it should be remembered that the absence of visualized antral follicles makes conception far less probable, but not impossible.

 Multiple cutoffs are used for what constitutes normal and poor ovarian reserve.
-Given that antral follicle count varies among cycles, it is reasonable to view the AFC as a continuum, with four total antral follicles reflecting limited reserve, but five antral follicles not being entirely reassuring.
-Additionally, what constitutes normal is age dependent, where ten total antral follicles may be common for women in their 30's, but not their teens.
+Given that antral follicle count varies among cycles, it is reasonable to view the AFC as a continuum, with four total antral follicles reflecting limited reserve, but five antral follicles not entirely reassuring.
+Additionally, being what constitutes normal is age dependent, where ten total antral follicles may be common for women in their 30's, but not their teens.
 Though many measures have been used to define polycystic ovarian morphology, the most accepted standard is that used in the Rotterdam criteria of, "12 or more follicles in each ovary measuring 2 to 9 mm in diameter, and/or increased ovarian volume (>10 ml)."
-This cutoff was chosen, as it was associated with 75% sensitivity and 98% specificity for distinguishing PCOM from normal ovaries (17).
-Another frequently used definition comes from Adams, who considered an ovary polycystic if there were ≥ 10 follicles measuring <9 mm (18).
+This cutoff was chosen, as it was associated with 75% sensitivity and 98% specificity for distinguishing polycystic ovarian morphology (PCOM) from normal ovaries (18).
+Another frequently used definition comes from Adams, who considered an ovary polycystic if there were \geq 10 follicles measuring <9 mm (19).
 Of note, in the development of guidelines for the WHO on PCOS, sonography was deemed preferable to AMH levels from a pragmatic standpoint.
-(19)
+(20)